gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 ### Conclusion

-All this leads to the question of why this structure should even exist in the first place.
+The final question that should be asked is why this structure should even exist in the first place.
 How does this structure emerges from training?
 And how does the decoder work?
-I do not have a concrete answer here, and thus will freely speculate.

 Identifying sparse elements in a thought vector may not be as difficult a task as it initially seems.
 Given the right conditions on $D$ it can be done quite efficiently by solving the convex sparse coding problem:
 $$